oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/monitoring-kubernetes/monitoring-with-prometheus-lab.md

 Note we are doing an undeploy and deploy to ensure we have a known state.
 If we'd just re-done the deploy only, Kubernetes would have acted like it was an upgrade of the deployments and we'd have seen pods terminating, while new ones were being created and additional replica sets.
 We saw how this actually works in the rolling upgrade lab.

- 23. Return to your browser and reload the Prometheus Status page
+  14. Return to your browser and reload the Prometheus Status page

 You will see that there are 2 pods showing as being discovered, previously it was 0

   ![prometheus-pods-list-updated](images/prometheus-pods-list-updated.png)

-  24. Click on the **show more** button next to the kubernetes-pods label
+  15. Click on the **show more** button next to the kubernetes-pods label

 You can see that the storefront pod (port 9080) and stockmanager (port 9081) pods are no longer being dropped and there is now data in the target labels column.
 The actual data services for storefont (port 8080) and stockmanager (port 8081) are however still dropped.

   ![prometheus-pods-storefront-updated](images/prometheus-pods-storefront-updated.png)

-### Let's look at our captured data
+### Step 3c: Let's look at our captured data
 Now we have configured Prometheus to scrape the data from our services we can look at the data it's been capturing.

-  25. Return to the Graph page in the Prometheus web page
+  1. Return to the Graph page in the Prometheus web page

-  26. Click on the **Graph** tab.
+  2. Click on the **Graph** tab in the lower section.

-  27. In the Expression box use the auto complete function by typing the start of `application_com_oracle_labs_helidon_storefront_resources_StorefrontResource_listAllStock_total` or select it from the list under the **Insert metric at cursor** button.
+  3. In the Expression box use the auto complete function by typing the start of `application_com_oracle_labs_helidon_storefront_resources_StorefrontResource_listAllStock_total` or select it from the list under the **Insert metric at cursor** button.

-  28. Click the **Execute** button.
+  4. Click the **Execute** button.

 If you're on the graph screen you'll probabaly see a pretty boring graph

   ![prometheus-list-stock-empty](images/prometheus-list-stock-empty-graph.png)

-  29.Look at the **console view** to see a bit more information:
+  5.Look at the **console view** to see a bit more information:

   ![prometheus-list-stock-empty-console](images/prometheus-list-stock-empty-console.png)